-The purpose of this policy is to ensure that when an accident occurs in Truly scrumptious nurseries, appropriate action is taken and accurate information is recorded and communicated.
+The purpose of this policy is to ensure that when an accident occurs in Truly scrumptious nursery, appropriate action is taken, and accurate information is recorded and communicated.

 It is the responsibility of every member of staff to ensure that accidents and injuries are dealt with appropriately and swiftly.

-The safety of your child is paramount and every measure will be taken to protect your child from hurting itself.
-However sometimes accidents do unavoidably happen and the following procedure will be carried out in dealing with the situation:
+The safety of your child is paramount, every measure will be taken to protect your child from hurting themselves.
+However sometimes accidents do unavoidably happen, and the following procedure will be carried out in dealing with the situation:

 After every accident, however minor: